Prayer and Devotion

 Where is the Father Flanagan League Society of Devotion in this process?

-Father Flanagan is now recognized by the Catholic Church as Servant of God Edward J. Flanagan, and his Cause is in the Roman Phase and before the Congregation for the Causes of Saints.
-A Relator has been appointed to prepare the Positio which will be presented to three separate audiences at the Congregation for the Causes of Saints.
-The Relator will use the Positio (position paper) to summarize the life and evidence of heroic virtue of Servant of God Flanagan and make a closing argument before a historical commission, a theological commission and group of cardinals and bishops at the Congregation.
-It is our sincere hope that these three bodies will forward a recommendation to the Pope, that Servant of God Edward J. Flanagan is worthy of being declared Venerable.
-The League expects these steps to be completed in early 2019.
+Father Flanagan is now recognized by the Catholic Church as Servant of God Edward J. Flanagan, and his Cause is in the Roman Phase and before the Dicastery for the Causes of Saints.
+A Positio (position paper) has been completed which summarizes the life and evidence of heroic virtue of Servant of God Flanagan, and it makes the closing argument before the historical commission, a theological commission and final review of a group of cardinals and bishops at the Dicastery.
+The historical commission review was completed in 2018, and the theological commission is expected to convene by early 2023.
+It is our sincere hope and prayer that these three bodies will forward a recommendation to the Pope, that Servant of God Edward J. Flanagan is worthy of being declared Venerable.
+The League anticipates these steps to be completed by 2024.

 Where is the jurisdiction over the process when Father Flanagan was born in Ireland, ordained in Austria, performed the majority of his mission work in the United States and died in Berlin, Germany?